Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 ---
 layout: post
-title: "Thrice Part 3: Sentiment Analysis: Emotions in Lyrics!"
+title: "Thrice: Sentiment Analysis - Emotions in Lyrics!"
 ---

 In **Part 3** we get into the core element of our analysis, investigating the various sentiments and emotions expressed in Thrice's lyrics!